 One of the common challenges you would face as a marketer working at a new startup is how to market a product.

-The founder has an idea and a great ambition, but the budget might be tight.
+The founder has an idea and great ambition, but the budget might be tight.

-There are competitors too, which makes it a lot difficult to enter a saturated market and convince people to leave existing products and take a chance on a new one.
+There are competitors, too, making it difficult to enter a saturated market and convince people to leave existing products and take a chance on a new one.

 Sadly, the effects always wear off too fast, leaving the metrics or Key Performance Indicators, like traffic and clicks, to drop tremendously.